PowerPointLabs/PowerPointLabs/doc/SoftwareDesign.md

 ![Architecture](https://raw.githubusercontent.com/PowerPointLabs/PowerPointLabs/master/doc/DesignAndConventions.png)
 PowerPointLabs is an add-in for PowerPoint.
 Given above is an overview of the main components.

 * **Add-in Ribbon**: The UI seen by users in the PowerPoint Ribbon tabs or context menu.
-It consists in [`ThisAddIn.cs`](https://github.com/PowerPointLabs/PowerPointLabs/blob/master/PowerPointLabs/PowerPointLabs/ThisAddIn.cs), [`Ribbon1.cs`](https://github.com/PowerPointLabs/PowerPointLabs/blob/master/PowerPointLabs/PowerPointLabs/Ribbon1.cs), and [`Ribbon1.xml`](https://github.com/PowerPointLabs/PowerPointLabs/blob/master/PowerPointLabs/PowerPointLabs/Ribbon1.xml). `ThisAddIn.cs` is in charge of add-in's lifecycle and other important events. `Ribbon1.xml` defines the styles of add-in ribbon and context menu, and `Ribbon1.cs` is the entry point that routes the user requests to the UI and Logic through the Action Framework.
-Any changes made in `Ribbon1.cs` or `ThisAddIn.cs` should be generic enough to be used by every feature.
+It consists in [`ThisAddIn.cs`](https://github.com/PowerPointLabs/PowerPointLabs/blob/master/PowerPointLabs/PowerPointLabs/ThisAddIn.cs), [`Ribbon1.cs`](https://github.com/PowerPointLabs/PowerPointLabs/blob/master/PowerPointLabs/PowerPointLabs/Ribbon1.cs), and [`Ribbon1.xml`](https://github.com/PowerPointLabs/PowerPointLabs/blob/master/PowerPointLabs/PowerPointLabs/Ribbon1.xml). `ThisAddIn.cs` is in charge of add-in's lifecycle and other important events. `Ribbon1.xml` defines the styles of add-in ribbon and context menu, and `Ribbon1.cs` is the entry point that routes the user requests to the UI and Logic through the Action Framework. **Any changes made in `Ribbon1.cs` or `ThisAddIn.cs` should be generic enough to be used by every feature**.
-* **UI**: The UI seen by users as a sidebar (AKA task pane) or window. [`WPF`](https://msdn.microsoft.com/en-us/library/mt149842(v=vs.110).aspx) and <span style="color:gray">`Winform (deprecated)`</span> techniques are used to build the UI, and [`MVVM pattern`](https://msdn.microsoft.com/en-us/library/hh848246.aspx) is preferred to implement UI-related features.
+* **UI**: The UI seen by users as a sidebar (AKA task pane) or window. [`WPF`](https://msdn.microsoft.com/en-us/library/mt149842(v=vs.110).aspx) and Winform (***deprecated***) techniques are used to build the UI, and [`MVVM pattern`](https://msdn.microsoft.com/en-us/library/hh848246.aspx) is preferred to implement UI-related features.
 Not all features require a UI.
 * **Logic**: The main part of the add-in that implements features logic.
 * **Test Driver**: PowerPointLabs relies on the test automation to prevent regression. [`Functional Test`](https://github.com/PowerPointLabs/PowerPointLabs/tree/master/PowerPointLabs/Test) and [`Unit Test`](https://github.com/PowerPointLabs/PowerPointLabs/tree/master/PowerPointLabs/Test) is used to automate testing against UI and Logic. [`Test data`](https://github.com/PowerPointLabs/PowerPointLabs/tree/master/doc/test) is accessed during testing.
 * **Storage**: PowerPointLabs generally uses `Temp` folder to store temporary data and `Documents` folder to save user data and settings.